-2 PhD, Lecturer at the Academy of Economic Studies Bucharest and Senior Economist at the National Bank of Romania, email: cozmancabogdan@gmail.com.
-3 Junior Analyst, RBS Romania, email: florimanea@gmail.com.
+^{} The Academy of Economic Studies Bucharest; The National Bank of Romania, email: cozmancaboqdan@gmail.com.

+^{} RBS Romania, email: florimanea@gmail.com.

-2. Economic framework
+2. The economic framework

-Although many articles consider that the degree of pass-through is not affected by the direction of the change in the exchange rate, there could be cases in which pass-through may vary depending on whether the importer's currency is appreciating or depreciating or how big or small are the movements of the exchange rate.
+Although many articles consider that the degree of pass-through is not affected by the direction of the change in the exchange rate, there could be cases in which pass-through may vary depending on whether the importer's currency is appreciating or depreciating or on how big or small are the movements of the exchange rate.

-Pollard & Coughlin (2004) presents the pricing decisions taken by exporters in the context of exchange rate changes.
-Thus, when production is realized only with domestic inputs, in the context of the depreciation of home's currency (the importer's currency), a foreign firm will have to take two main decisions: on one hand to reduce its mark-up on order to keep the home currency price of its product (no pass-through) and on the other hand, to maintain its mark-up by rising the home currency price to cover the entire depreciation (in this case will probably lose some market share) (complete pass-through).
+Pollard and Coughlin (2004) present the pricing decisions taken by exporters in the context of exchange rate changes.
+Thus, when production is realized only with domestic inputs, in the context of the depreciation of home's currency (the importer's currency), a foreign firm will have to take two main decisions: on the one hand to reduce its mark-up in order to keep the home currency price of its product (no passthrough), and, on the another hand, to maintain its mark-up by rising the home currency price to cover the entire depreciation (in this case will probably lose some market share) (complete pass-through).
 Another decision will be a combination of these two (partial pass-through).
-In the first case of no pass-through, the sales of the foreign firm abroad will be maintained, but its revenues will decline implying a decline in its profits.
-In the case of complete pass-through the prices will remain unchanged, but sales in the home country will decline, which will result in a drop in revenue and consequently in profit.
+In the first case of no pass-through, the sales of the foreign firm abroad will be maintained, but its revenues will decline, implying a decline in its profits.
+In the case of complete pass-through, the prices will remain unchanged, but sales in the home country will decline, which will result in a drop in revenue and. consequently, in profit.
 The size of the decline in profit is determined by the elasticity of demand for that certain good in the home country.
-In the case of partial pass-through both the received price and the sales will drop.
+In the case of partial passthrough, both the received price and the sales will drop.
 In the case of the depreciation of the home currency, the negative consequences on the profits could be diminished by using both foreign and local inputs in production.

 On the other hand, the appreciation of the home currency has a positive impact for the foreign firm: the firm may increase its mark-up by keeping the prices constant (no pass-through) or may chose to increase market share by cutting the prices in accordance with the appreciation (complete pass-through) or some combination of both.
-While in the case of no pass-through, the prices rise and the quantity remains unchanged, in the case of complete pass-through opposite occurs.
-In the case of partial pass-through both elements increase.
-In all these cases the profit will raise, but this will depend on the elasticity of demand for that certain good in the home country.
+While in the case of no pass-through, the prices rise and the quantity remains unchanged, in the case of complete pass-through the opposite occurs.
+In the case of partial pass-through, both elements increase.
+In all these cases, the profit will rise, but this will depend on the elasticity of demand for that certain good in the home country.

-Pollard & Coughlin (2004) presents the main explanations for asymmetric pass-through.
+Pollard and Coughlin (2004) present the main explanations for asymmetric pass-through.